-Blend the tejocotes with water, the sugar, and the corn dough, until a homogeneous mixture is obtained.
+Blend the tejocotes with water, sugar, and the corn dough, until a homogeneous mixture is obtained.
 Pour into a pot and cook over medium heat, stirring constantly until it boils.
 Lower the fire and cook until the preparation thickens.
 Add the milk and the cinnamon to the pot, stir well and let it boil for 5 more minutes at low heat, moving occasionally.
 Serve hot and enjoy.

 Traditional tejocote candy recipe

 1 kilo of tejocotes

 500 grams of piloncillo